jameswthorne/openstack-ops-scripts/README.md

 ### Summary

-This bash script is intended to be run within the utility LXC container on any of the OpenStack Controller Nodes.

-This bash script will allow you to quickly add many users to an OpenStack Project regardless if they exist or not.
+Quickly add one to many users to an OpenStack Project regardless if they exist or not.

 ### Usage